 Our TRC-based products will be regulated by the FDA as a licensed biologic, although there can be no assurance that the FDA will not choose to regulate this product in a different manner in the future.
 The FDA categorizes human cell- or tissue-based products as either minimally manipulated or more than minimally manipulated, and has determined that more than minimally manipulated products require clinical trials to demonstrate product safety and efficacy and the submission of a BLA for marketing authorization.
-For products that may be regulated as biologics, the FDA requires: (i) preclinical laboratory and animal testing; (ii) submission to the FDA of an IND application, which must be approved prior to the initiation of human clinical studies; (iii) adequate and well-controlled clinical trials to establish the safety and efficacy of the product for its intended use; (iv) submission to the FDA of a BLA; and (v) review and approval of the BLA as well as inspections of the manufacturing facility by the FDA prior to commercial marketing of the product.
+For products that initiation of human clinical studies; (ii) pacelinical laboratory and animal testing; (ii) submission to the FDA of an IND application, which must be approved prior to the initiation of human clinical studies; (iii) adequate and well-controlled clinical trials to establish the safety and efficacy of the product for its intended use; (iv) submission to the FDA of a BLA; and (v) review and approval of the BLA as well as inspections of the manufacturing facility by the FDA prior to commercial marketing of the product.

 We conduct preclinical testing for internal use and as support for submissions to the FDA.
 Preclinical testing generally includes various types of in-vitro laboratory evaluations of TRC-based cell products as well as animal studies to assess the safety and the functionality of the product.
 Clinical trials are identified by phases (i.e., Phase I, Phase II, Phase III and Phase IV).
-Depending on the type of preclinical and/or clinical data available, the trial sponsor will submit a request to the FDA to initiate a specific phase study (e.g., a Phase I trial represents an initial study in a small group of patients to test for safety and other relevant factors; a Phase II trial represents a study in a larger number of patients to assess the safety and efficacy of a product: and, Phase III studies are initiated to establish safety and efficacy in an expanded patient population at multiple clinical study sites).
+Depending on the type of preclinical and/or clinical data available, the trial sponsor will submit a request to the FDA to initiate a specific phase study (e.g., a Phase I trial represents an initial study in a small group of patients to test for safety and other relevant factors; a Phase II trial represents a study in a larger number of patients to assess the safety and efficacy in an expanded patient population at multiple clinical study sites).

 The results of the preclinical tests and clinical trials are submitted to the FDA in the form of a BLA for marketing approval.
 The testing, clinical trials and approval process are likely to require substantial time and effort and there can be no assurance that any approval will be granted on a timely basis, if at all.
 Additional animal studies or clinical trials may be requested during the FDA review period that may delay marketing approval.
 After FDA approval for the initial indications, further clinical trials may be necessary to gain approval for the use of the product for additional indications.
-The FDA requires that adverse effects be reported to the FDA and may also require postmarketing testing to monitor for adverse events, which can involve significant expense.
+The FDA requires that adverse effects be reported to the FDA and may also require post-marketing testing to monitor for adverse events, which can involve significant expense.